uaenvironment/monsoon-api-package/README.md

 network (required):    (string) - Sensor network to gather data from. start_date (required): (string) - Specific date or beginning date range to gather data from in "YYYY-MM-DD" format.
 end_date:              (string) - End date of a the date range being requested in "YYYY-MM-DD" format.
-sensor:                (int)    - Specific sensor to retrieve data for.
+sensor:                (string)    - Specific sensor to retrieve data for.
 If not provided, all sensor reading will be returned.
 ````

 Example: